 This course will cover the Controls for Effective Cyber Defense which are a recommended set of actions that will provide specific and actionable ways to deter potential attacks.
 Discussion will focus on how organizations can use these controls to define the starting point for their defenses, direct their resources on actions with immediate payoff, and focus their attention on additional risk issues that are unique to their business or mission.

-|ISYS 670||Pen Testing||3 Credits|
+|ISYS 670||Ethical Hacking||3 Credits|

-|ISYS 674||Cryptography and Network Security||3 Credits|
+|ISYS 674||Network Security*||3 Credits|

 |ISYS 675||Mobile Device Hacking and Forensics||3 Credits|

 This course will familiarize students with mobile devices and technology used by industry.
 Students will identify and analyze data that can be retrieved from mobile devices, such as cell phones, tablets, smart phones and GPS devices.
+Prerequisite: ISYS-600